The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

-But the election results on Tuesday underscored how much the political winds have shifted since the start of what many activists had hoped was a new national awakening to the stubborn legacy of America’s racist history.
+But Tuesday’s election results underscored how much the political winds have shifted since the start of what many activists had hoped was a new national awakening to the stubborn legacy of America’s racist history.

-Republican Glenn Youngkin won the governor’s race in Virginia, in part, by warning about anti-racism curriculum in schools that examines the ways policies and laws perpetuate systemic discrimination.
+Republican Glenn Youngkin won the governor’s race in Virginia, in part, by warning about anti-racism curriculums in schools that examine the ways policies and laws perpetuate systemic discrimination.

 A proposal to overhaul policing was defeated in Minneapolis — the liberal city that gave rise to the summer of protests after a police officer killed George Floyd — as voters rejected the idea of replacing a traditional law enforcement presence with one that would take a “comprehensive public health approach” to public safety.

-Democratic cities elected mayors more focused on economic, crime and education issues than implementing major police and racial justice policies advocated by last summer’s protesters.
+Democratic cities elected mayors more focused on economic, crime and education issues than implementing major police and racial justice policies advocated by the protesters in summer 2020.

-And Wednesday served as a reminder of how little Democrats have been able to do in Washington on voting rights when Republicans blocked another legislative proposal even as Democratic leaders argue that major reforms are needed to counter GOP efforts at the state level to make it harder to vote, particuary in communities of color.
+And, in a reminder of how little Democrats have been able to do in Washington on voting rights, Republicans blocked another such legislative proposal Wednesday, even as Democratic leaders argue that major reforms are needed to counter GOP efforts at the state level to make it harder to vote, particularly in communities of color.

-For many civil rights leaders this week’s events brought a recognition — and renewed anger — that the political terrain over the past year has moved from one where Republicans were not only attacking proposals that came out of the summer of 2020 but were now realizing significant gains at the ballot box because of them.
+For many civil rights leaders, this week’s events brought a recognition — and renewed anger — that the political terrain over the past year has moved from one where Republicans were not only attacking proposals that came out of the summer of 2020 but were now realizing significant gains at the ballot box because of them.

-Rev. Al Sharpton Sharpton said the election results validated concerns that some pushing for change have gone too far, alienating moderates and independents with talk of violent protests or proposals to defund police departments.
+The Rev. Al Sharpton said the election results validated concerns that some pushing for change have gone too far, alienating moderates and independents with talk of violent protests or proposals to defund police departments.
 The movement is at a tenuous spot, he said, needing to convince activists to tone down their rhetoric and become more pragmatic.

-“We’re going to have engage more methodically and strategically in the process because we could lose it all,” he said.
+“We’re going to have engage more methodically and strategically in the process, because we could lose it all,” he said.
 “We’ve got to really bring everybody together and understand that this is a wake-up call and those really committed to voting rights and police reform need to deal with it in a practical way.”

-Both parties are now examining what Tuesday’s election results can teach them about how to approach the 2022 midterms where many of the same issues will be central to competitive campaigns across the country.
+Both parties are now examining what Tuesday’s election results can teach them about how to approach the 2022 midterms, where many of the same issues will be central to competitive campaigns across the country.

-For Republicans, one major lesson was that if they talk about education — in part by tapping into fear and channeling concern about how racism is taught in schools — they can drive up turnout in white rural areas and cut down on Democratic margins in the suburbs.
+For Republicans, one major lesson was that if they talk about education — in part by tapping into fear and channeling concern about how racism is taught in schools — they can drive up turnout in White rural areas and cut down on Democratic margins in the suburbs.

 It’s a strategy many civil rights leaders are worried will prove successful in the midterm elections.

-“We have to acknowledge that they are weaponizing that to inspire fear into individuals, which is, well, it’s working to their advantage,” Tay Anderson, a community organizer and one of the directors of the Denver Public Schools Board of Education.
+“We have to acknowledge that they are weaponizing that to inspire fear into individuals, which is, well, it’s working to their advantage,” said Tay Anderson, a community organizer and one of the memebers of the Denver Public Schools Board of Education.

-Republicans have pushed back against the charge that their campaign strategy is to stoke racist fears and note that along with Youngkin, Republicans Winsome Sears and Jason Miyares won the lieutenant governor and attorney general races respectively.
-Sears became the first Black woman elected statewide in Virginia and Miyares is the first Latino.
+Republicans have pushed back against the charge that their campaign strategy is to stoke racist fears and note that along with Youngkin, Republicans Winsome Sears and Jason Miyares won the state’s lieutenant governor and attorney general races, respectively.
+Sears became the first Black woman elected statewide in Virginia and Miyares the first Latino.

-For many Democrats, there was a recognition that they can’t ignore or dismiss Republican criticisms, and find a way to talk about race without alienating white voters.
+For many Democrats, there was a recognition that they can’t ignore or dismiss Republican criticisms, and find a way to talk about race without alienating White voters.

 “I’ve spent a lot of time today laying out plans to talk about not only your accomplishments — but also how to engage on these cultural issues,” Dan Sena, a Democratic strategist who advises a number of congressional candidates, said Wednesday.
 “It’s going to be a big part of the playbook and Democrats have to realize Republicans are swifter on these and know how to use them better than, candidly, we have.”